 (6) Henry Purcell – Tell me, some pitying angel

 Another study by scientists at the Malaysian College of Engineering found that the Estimation of effects of alpha music on EEG components by time and frequency domain analysis showed a marked reduction in stress and signs of physical relaxation when listening to music at a rate of around 60 beats per minute.
 In the musical vocabulary, the term “larghetto” roughly corresponds to this pace.

 (7) What a Feeling – Irene Cara

 The song became famous thanks to the movie “Flash Dance” in 1983.
-Irene Kara sings about how important it is to realize a dream step by step, believe in it and never give up to fear.
-In addition, in this motivating song, one more meaning can be considered: if you are not afraid of difficulties and work on yourself, sooner or later there will be an opportunity to earn for a living with your hobby.
+Irene Kara sings about how important it is to realize a dream step by step, believe in it, and never give up to fear.
+In addition, in this motivating song, one more meaning can be considered: if you are not afraid of difficulties and work on yourself, sooner or later there will be an opportunity to earn a living with your hobby.